hannasm/ExpressiveReflectionDotnet/README.md

 # Versioning
-This is version 1.0.0 of the expressive reflection library.
+This is version 1.0.1 of the expressive reflection library.

+This package is available on github at: https://www.nuget.org/packages/ExpressiveReflection/1.0.1

+This is the initial release of this package

 # ExpressiveReflectionDotnet
 This is a .NET library for simplifying reflection / metadata programming and making